CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** Group "Managed Service Accounts" **

 Managed Service Accounts (MSA) are one of the special features that have been added with Windows Server 2008 R2 and Windows 7.
 These are accounts for services (such as SQL Server or Exchange) in the Active Directory that are bound to a specific machine.
 The account has its own complex password and is managed automatically.
 Thus, an MSA can easily and securely perform services on a particular system while maintaining the ability to access resources on the network as a particular user principal.
-The Managed Service Account group, created with Windows Server 2012, provides the same functionality in the domain, but with the added ability to span multiple servers.
+The Managed Service Account group, created with Windows Server 2012, provides the same functionality in the domain, but with the added ability to span across multiple servers.

 Wherever possible, MSA should be used for service accounts, as well as the Managed Service Account group if possible in the sense of uniform configuration and complexity limitation.